David Bleich (academic): Controversies

 In September 2021, Bleich was suspended after students filed bias-related incident reports against his persistent use of the n-word in class.
+After the incident report, Bleich's classes were canceled and subsequent lectures were taken over by another instructor.
+The university also placed restrictive conditions that Bleich needed to satisfy in order to resume teaching.
 On 15 November 2021, the Academic Freedom Alliance (AFA) wrote to the University of Rochester's Dean of the School of Arts and Sciences, Gloria Culver, to defend Bleich and called the suspension a "breach of [the University's] own stated commitment to academic freedom.

 The Office of the Dean has not yet publicly replied to the letter due to confidentiality and an ongoing investigation.
 However, Culver reaffirmed that the University is "firmly committed to the principle of academic freedom" as well as "principal pedagogic value... of respecting the opinions and contributions of others."

 In an email to the University of Rochester's Campus Times, Bleich stood by his use of the n-word and commented that "silencing teachers and honoring all discomforts of students will not contribute to the ending of racism in the United States."
 He also said, "I hope the University of Rochester will decide to take a productive path toward the study and understanding of how the uses of language may be a path [t]o ending violence rather than a pretext for recrimination."